asdanjer/slotcrafter/README.md

 - `updateInterval`: The time interval in seconds between each automatic update/check by the plugin.
 (Default: `60`)
 - `averageMSPTInterval`: The time frame in seconds over which the rolling average MSPT is calculated.
 Set to `0` to use Spark's 1-minute average only.
 Note that the number of measurements may vary.
 (Default: `600`)
 - `autoMode`: Determines whether the plugin starts in automatic mode, adjusting slots based on MSPT.
 (Default: `true`)
 - `kickmspt`: The MSPT value at which players who have opted in will be kicked.
 Set to `0` or a negative number to disable this feature.
-(Default: `70.0`)
+(Default: `70`)
+- `rejoinDelay`: The time people can still rejoin ignoring Player cap after discoenting/losing conection.
+(Default: `120`)

+### `slotcrafter.ignorecap`

+- **Description:** Permission ignores the Slot Cap. slotcrafter.ignorecap:
+    description: Allows people to ignore the slot cap.
+    default: op